 Glaucoma –The Eye Disease in Humans and Its Treatment

 Among all the five senses, our eyes (vision) play the most important role.
 It is said that the majority of the things that we learn or perceive are through eyes only.
+Just like maintaining overall fitness, our eyes need good care.
 Today’s blog is going to emphasize how the eyes work, Glaucoma, its symptoms, and its treatment.

 How does an eye function?